 Credit:(Photo: Olivier Fitoussi)

-The Biblical Lost Tribes: In that day the LORD will reach out his hand a second time to reclaim the surviving remnant of his people from Assyria, from Lower Egypt, from Upper Egypt, from Cush, from Elam, from Babylonia, from Hamath and from the islands of the Mediterranean. — Isaiah 11:11
+The Biblical Lost Tribes of Israel: In that day the LORD will reach out his hand a second time to reclaim the surviving remnant of his people from Assyria, from Lower Egypt, from Upper Egypt, from Cush, from Elam, from Babylonia, from Hamath and from the islands of the Mediterranean. — Isaiah 11:11

 Aliyah is Hebrew for “ascent” or “to go up.”
 In biblical times, it was used to describe the pilgrimage all Jews made three times a year to Jerusalem for holy festivals.
 Today, it refers to immigration to Israel.
 These devotions explore aliyah and the fulfillment today of biblical prophecy that God would bring back His children to their ancient homeland, Israel.
 Discover how you can participate in fulfilling biblical prophecy through The Fellowship’s On Wings of Eagles ministry.